Robot Joint Types: The Essential Introduction

 3 Robot Joint Types by Kinematic Design

-Another way to look at robot joints is to classify them by how they move.
-This is determined by their kinematic design.
-Each joint will have one or more degrees of freedom which are arranged differently depending on the joint type.
+Another perspective for classifying robot joints is based on their movement principles, which stem from their kinematic design.
+Each joint encompasses one or more degrees of freedom arranged differently according to the joint type.

 1. Linear